Bispectra from two-field inflation using the long-wavelength formalism: Introduction

 As will be shown, the expression for $\f$ simplifies significantly, although a final integral remains that cannot be done analytically.
 As a starting point for {\em numerical} work this expression is very useful though, and it gives a fully exact numerical result since no slow-roll approximation is used for the super-horizon evolution.
 However, to be able to derive explicit {\em analytic} results, we have to make use of the slow-roll approximation.
 Using this approximation we derive explicit analytic results for a number of classes of inflationary potentials.
 Some of these have been treated before in the literature using the $\gd N$ formalism, but others are new.
 In particular we show that models with a potential of the form $W(\gf,\gs) = \ga \gf^p + \gb \gs^q$ with $p=q$ will never give a large $\f$ that persists until the end of inflation (unless inflation somehow ends right during the turn of the field trajectory, but in that case a very careful treatment of the transition at the end of inflation will be required).
 We also present a simple model that does produce a ``large'' $\f$ of the order of a few.
 The reason we choose this model is that it can be treated not only numerically, but also analytically.

+The formalism of RSvT also allows us to compute the momentum dependence of $\f$ due to the fact that different modes cross the horizon at different times.
+This effect has usually been ignored in the literature where it was often assumed that $\f$ is momentum-independent (see e.g. \cite{Vernizzi:2006ve}), although recently people have started looking into this \cite{Byrnes:2009pe,Byrnes:2010ft}.
+Here we compute this momentum dependence in an exact way and show that, depending on the model, it can lead to relative effects of order 10\% even within the range of momenta that are observable by Planck.

-Our analytic slow-roll results agree exactly with those derived using the $\delta N$ formalism, where available.
+We have extended the formalism of RSvT with an exact treatment of the second-order source term at horizon crossing.
+While negligibly small in the models we consider, the inclusion of this term allows for an exact analytic comparison with the $\gd N$ formalism.
+We find that our analytic slow-roll results agree exactly with those derived using the $\delta N$ formalism, where available.
 For models where slow roll breaks down long after horizon crossing and which have to be treated numerically we also find excellent agreement.

 Apart from providing an alternative way of computing the bispectrum, which is always useful, the long-wavelength formalism provides a number of advantages compared to the $\gd N$ formalism.
-In the first place, no slow-roll approximation has to be assumed in our formalism, not even at horizon crossing.
-Moreover, as shown in section~\ref{Secgenmom}, it allows us to compute the momentum dependence of $\f$ due to the fact that different modes cross the horizon at different times, unlike the $\gd N$ formalism, where all modes are assumed to cross the horizon at the same time.
-Finally, and very importantly, the long-wavelength formalism allows for a simple physical interpretation of the different terms, showing the contributions from adiabatic and isocurvature modes and making clear why some of them can become big and others cannot.
+Very importantly, the long-wavelength formalism allows for a simple physical interpretation of the different terms, showing the contributions from adiabatic and isocurvature modes and making clear why some of them can become big and others cannot.
 While we do not pursue this in the present paper, the formalism also provides the solution for the second-order isocurvature perturbation and hence the isocurvature bispectrum could be computed as easily as the adiabatic one.